Well, Fox News has got a story they're running right now that the majority of Americans still oppose Obamacare, and that's not going to change.

 Ideas and substance have consequences, and you reacted to that.

-And I I I you know I I I think this is totally understandable.
+And I think this is totally understandable.

-And I think it's just an indication of a wave that that is on tap for November for incumbents of both parties.
+And I think it's just an indication of a wave that is on tap for November for incumbents of both parties.

 Even Ron Fournier, the National Journal, he thinks that the defeat, the Cantor defeat, may signal a populist revolution.